SVF-tools/WebSVF/README.md

 npx @websvf/create-analysis
 ```

-**NOTE**: This will not work with Elevated/Administrator Privelages i.e. `sudo create-analysis`
+**NOTE**: This will not work with Elevated/Administrator Privelages i.e. `sudo npx @websvf/create-analysis`

-## Step 2.
+## Step 3.
 Run WebSVF-frontend: server and extension

 ### Intructions: